Efficiently Ranking Software Variants with Minimal Benchmarks: Introduction

 The remainder of this paper is organized as follows: \autoref{sec:related_work} discusses related work further.
 In~\autoref{sec:definition} we introduce the problem.
 In~\autoref{sec:technical} we first describe our method and then in \autoref{sec:baselines} propose baselines to compare to, including implementation details.
 We provide experimental results in \autoref{sec:experiments}.
 Then we focus on selected case studies in ~\autoref{sec:case_studies}.
 We discuss threats to validity in~\autoref{sec:threats}.
-We discuss results and provide recommendations for developers and benchmark designers and users in~\autoref{sec:impact}.
-Finally, we draw general conclusions and discuss future work in~\autoref{sec:conclusion}.
+We draw conclusions, provide recommendations for developers and benchmark designers and users, and discuss future work in~\autoref{sec:impact}.